Skip to Content

 Improve vaginal hygiene

-Poor toilet practices and not changing your underwears may cause infections down there.
+Poor toilet practices and not changing your underwear may cause infections down there.
 It is important you use cotton panties and change your underwear at least two times in a day.

 Use protection during intercourse

 Not using a condom while making love has many risks.
-You could easily contact sexually transmitted infection – Chlamydia, Gonorrhea, and HIV.
-These infections may result in black discharge before period.
+You could easily contract sexually transmitted infections – chlamydia, gonorrhea, bacterial vaginosis, trichomoniasis and HIV.
+These infections may result in abnormal bleeding or discharge, sometimes dark if blood is mixed in.

 Eat healthy